By Muhsin Ibrahim

 “Who’s the lucky girl?”

-His look changed from thrilled to timidity in a split of a second.
+His look changed from thrilled to timidity in a split second.
 I wish I could retract my question.
 But, in this deportment, he managed to respond: “Rahama”.

 Unbeknown to us, she’s simply buying time to portray her authentic self.
 She’s a wolf in sheep’s cloth.
 She is now doing the unthinkable; Rabiu has literally been her “yes man”.
 He worships her; he does everything to please her and parts with everyone she doesn’t like, including his brothers and sisters.
 He’s, to sum it up, blanketed in her world.